How much does it cost to remove an executor?

 Before proceeding with an application to remove an executor we always plan a budget with the client, having carried out a thorough review of the above factors.

-Where court proceedings are required and the legal issues are reasonably straightforward and discrete then we may give a costs estimate of between £5,000 and £15,000 plus VAT for making an application to remove an executor.
-Where the issues and associated evidential demands are more complex that figure is likely to be more, and the cost of removing an executor can rise to between £20,000 to £30,000 plus VAT.
-In particularly contentious and hard fought cases the costs can be even higher than that.
+Where court proceedings are required and the legal issues are reasonably straightforward and discrete then we may give a costs estimate of between £10,000 and £30,000 plus VAT for making an application to remove an executor.
+Where the issues and associated evidential demands are more complex that figure is likely to be more, and the cost of removing an executor can rise further.

-And it’s important to bear in mind that these figures apply to the applicant’s costs.
-The executor will incur their own legal costs and as explained, you could also become liable for these.
+It’s important to bear in mind that these figures apply to the applicant’s costs.
+The executor will incur their own legal costs which, as explained, you could also become liable for these.

 How we can help

-We are always happy to talk matters through on a preliminary basis free of charge before you make a decision about proceeding with an application to remove an executor.
-Once we have an outline of the issues involved we will be able to give you a more reliable indication of how much it is likely to cost to remove an executor.
+If you would like further guidance on, ‘How Much Does It Cost To Remove An Executor?’ then give us a call on our free legal helpline or send us an email.
+We are always happy to talk matters through on a preliminary basis free of charge before you make a decision about going ahead.
+Once we have an outline of the issues involved we will be able to give you a more reliable indication of what the fees are likely to be in your case.

 We are also able to assist with all other contentious probate disputes and contested Will claims.